jorgelusar/jekyll-now/_posts/2013-03-05-nunit-runner-for-sitecore.md

 comments: true
 categories: [sitecore,nunit]
 ---
-## A web-based nunit test runner for Sitecore CMS
+A web-based nunit test runner for Sitecore CMS

+This test runner will allow you to run all nunit test on a test suite, but also filter by category, text fixture and run individual tests.
+It will also generate a TestResult.xml file based on the Nunit test result.

 ### Why